 Did you have a little beverage mishap?
 No worries!
 We know a little spillage happens even to the best of us.
 Try this spot cleaning method if there’s just a small part of your fake fur blanket or throw that needs some love.

-- Remove the item from the water, then squeeze and press (DO NOT WRING!!).
+Step 2.
+Remove the faux fur throw from the water, then squeeze and press (DO NOT WRING!!).
 Get out as much water as you can.
 Hang dry, brush, and fluff to reshape the fur.

 Never, Ever Use Heat on Your Faux Fur